veliovgroup/ostrio/tutorials/website/social-networking/structured-data-basics.md

         "name": "Traveler: Norway",
         "headline": "Articles about travel in Norway",
         "alternativeHeadline": "Traveling in Norway",
-        "description": "Hand-picked collection of quality articles about travel in Norway" "image":[
+        "description": "Hand-picked collection of quality articles about travel in Norway", "image":[
           "https://example.com/social-1280x640.png"
         ],